-YAY! 🙂 The Gibsons & District Public Library has eliminated late fines as of June 1, 2021!
+YAY! 🙂 The Gibsons & District Public Library has eliminated daily late fines as of June 1, 2021!

 Why are we eliminating late fines?
 Library access is our main objective: we don’t want financial status to impact use of the Library.
 Daily late fines, while intended to incentivize the return of library material, unintentionally create a barrier for patrons to access critical library services.
 These barriers disproportionately impact families with young children, low-income households, and those in our community who need us the most.